-Land values declining from 2014 peak but still historically high
+Land values stabilizing after decline from 2014 peak, still historically high

-Current land value estimates by the University of Minnesota Land Economics department remain historically high as they continue to reflect in part the high returns from farming between 2008 and 2012, and though they declined after that, the overall value per acre has plateaued over the last three years (Figure 21).
-In 2017, the value of ag land per acre for Minnesota was \$4,804, down 3% from 2016.
-However, demand for farmland for residential and commercial development has also driven up values, as can be seen in the urban and suburban counties of the Twin Cities, where ag land values are the highest (Figure 22).
+Current land value estimates by the University of Minnesota Land Economics department remain historically high as they continue to reflect in part the high returns from farming between 2008 and 2012, and though they declined after that, the overall value per acre has plateaued over the last three years (Figure 22).
+In 2020, the value of ag land per acre for Minnesota was \$4,778, down 3% from 2016.
+However, demand for farmland for residential and commercial development has also driven up values, as can be seen in the urban and suburban counties of the Twin Cities, where ag land values are the highest (Figure 23).

-Figure 21: Farmland is defined as all agricultural 2a land, including Green Acres, minus the house/garage/first acre and the building site.
+Figure 22: Farmland is defined as all agricultural 2a land, including Green Acres, minus the house/garage/first acre and the building site.
 This was called "deeded" land prior to 2009.
 The significant increase in value between 2011 and 2014 is due to the high returns from farming, while increasing pressure for residential and commercial development is keeping values up in and around metropolitan areas.
 Data: University of Minnesota Land Economics

-Value of agricultural land per acre, 2019
+Value of agricultural land per acre, 2020

-Figure 22: The value of agricultural land is highest in the metropolitan areas due to increased pressure from commercial and residential development.
+Figure 23: The value of agricultural land is highest in the metropolitan areas due to increased pressure from commercial and residential development.
 Data: University of Minnesota Land Economics

 The value of farmland increased dramatically between 2009 and 2014.
-Even in today's poor ag economy, estimated farmland values in counties in the entirely rural group, where farmland dominates, were estimated to be 80% higher in 2017 compared to 2009, while in the entirely urban counties in Minnesota farmland was estimated to be 27% higher.
+Even in today's poor ag economy, estimated farmland values in counties in the entirely rural group, where farmland dominates, were estimated to be 78% higher in 2020 compared to 2009, while in the entirely urban counties in Minnesota farmland was estimated to be 30% higher.
 The change in the value of farmland, however, varies greatly from county to county.
-In fact, farmland in Hennepin and Ramsey counties, the northern suburbs and counties stretching into the north-central lakes region has dropped in value since 2009.
-The largest increases have occurred in central and southern Minnesota (Figure 23).
+(Figure 24).

-Change in ag land value since 2009
+Change in ag land value, 2009 - 2020

-Figure 23: Change in agricultural land values since 2009 shows considerable variation across the state.
+Figure 24: Change in agricultural land values since 2009 shows considerable variation across the state.
 The largest increases have occurred in central and southern Minnesota.
 Data: University of Minnesota Land Economics

-Net income for farming continues to decrease
+Net income for farming improved in 2019 compared to the previous three years